jimlhaugen/python-challenge/PyPoll/README.md

 This module comprises two challenges.
 This challenge named "PyPoll" presents a real-world situation of helping a small, rural town modernize its vote-counting process.
 Poll data is provided in a dataset called bedget_data.csv comprising three columns with “Ballot ID,” “County,” and “Candidate” headers and a plethora of rows, where each row represents one vote.
 A quick review of the data reveals each row of the Candidate column consists of three candidate names: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.

-A challenge named "PyBank" of the Module 3 Challenge in which a real-world situation in which a financial dataset is employed may be found under the PyPoll directory.
+A challenge named "PyBank" of the Module 3 Challenge in which a real-world situation in which a financial dataset is employed may be found under the PyBank directory.

 ## PyPoll Instructions